sahil-sawal/Netflix_SQL_projrct/README.md

-## Author - Zero Analyst
+## Author - Sahil Sawal

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

 - **YouTube**: [Subscribe to my channel for tutorials and insights](https://www.youtube.com/@zero_analyst)
 - **Instagram**: [Follow me for daily tips and updates](https://www.instagram.com/zero_analyst/)